 Low-power ADCs are highly demanded in battery-powered or portable communication devices.
-Successive-approximation (SA) analog-to-digital converters (ADCs) are power-efficient due to its simple architecture with only one comparator in the whole system.
-This document describes the design specification of a low-power 8-bit SA ADC at a sampling rate of 1-MS/s.
+The successive-approximation (SA) analog-to-digital converter (ADC) is very power-efficient due to its simple architecture with only one comparator in the whole system.
+This document describes the design specification of a low-power 9-bit SA ADC at a sampling rate of 2-MS/s.

-1.1 Project goal
+1.1 Project Goal

 The project goal is to design an integrated circuit (IC) in complementary metal-oxide semiconductor (CMOS) technology.
 Students, participating in this project as project members and project leaders, should learn the different steps of the IC design flow.
 That includes the given system architecture analysis, simulation, layout implementation and verification.
-In the project, students have an optional choice to manufacture the designed IC circuit on a chip.
+The project students have an optional choice to manufacture the designed IC circuit on a chip.
 To test the manufactured chips, another course (TSEK11) is available after the project.

-1.2 Milestones and deadline
+1.2 Milestones and Deadline

-1: Project selection Week 4 2: Pre-study, project planning, and discussion with supervisor Week 5 3: High-level modeling design and simulation result (report) February 17 4: Gate/transistor level design and simulations result (report) March 14 5: Layout, DRC, parasitic extraction, LVS, post-layout simulations, modification and chip evaluations.
-May 12 6: DEADLINE , Delivery of the completed chip.
-May 19 7: DEADLINE , Final report, and oral presentation May 23
+1 Project selection January 17 2 Pre-study, project planning, and discussion with supervisor Week 4 3 High-level modeling design and simulation result (report) February 6 4 Gate/transistor level design and simulations result (report) March 8 5 Layout, DRC, parasitic extraction, LVS, post-layout simulations, modification and chip evaluations.
+May 1 6 DEADLINE Delivery of the completed chip.
+May 3 7 DEADLINE , Final report, and oral presentation May 18